mgelbart/website/content/home/projects.md

   - [DSCI 512: Algorithms and Data Structures](https://www.youtube.com/playlist?list=PLWmXHcz_53Q02OsWy9IduQiSGUSnVGFhm) (Oct-Nov 2019, 8 lectures)
   - [DSCI 511: Programming for Data Science](https://www.youtube.com/playlist?list=PLWmXHcz_53Q26aQzhknaT3zwWvl7w8wQE) (Sep 2019, 4 lectures)
 - I oversee and contribute to the [UBC MDS blog](https://ubc-mds.github.io/).
 - I created a [course on linear classifiers](https://www.datacamp.com/courses/linear-classifiers-in-python)	for [DataCamp](https://www.datacamp.com).
-Unfortunately, since then there has been significant controversy surrounding the company; see [this article](https://www.buzzfeednews.com/article/daveyalba/datacamp-sexual-harassment-metoo-tech-startup) and the [3rd party review of the situation](https://assets.datacamp.com/working-ideal-independent-third-party-review-of-datacamp.pdf).
+Unfortunately, since then there has been significant controversy surrounding the company; see [this article](https://www.buzzfeednews.com/article/daveyalba/datacamp-sexual-harassment-metoo-tech-startup).
+I would urge anyone considering their service to familiarize yourself with the situation to make an informed decision.
 - I wrote [Rhomboid](https://github.com/mgelbart/rhomboid), a set of Python scripts used to deliver courses via GitHub.
 There is also a [demo video](https://www.youtube.com/watch?v=zgiaBS4uUk0).
 - I was one of the developers of [Spearmint](https://github.com/HIPS/spearmint), a package for optimizing expensive functions using Bayesian optimization.
 - In grad school I wrote some posts for my research group's blog.
 One that may be of interest is on [compressing Genomes](https://lips.cs.princeton.edu/compressing-genomes/).